MaulingMonkey/cargo-vs/Readme.md

 <h2 name="why-not-dot-vs">Why makefile projects instead of .vs/*.vs.json?</h2>

 * Easier to retrofit support for legacy Visual Studio versions
-* Presumably easier to integrate into your existing C++/C# msuild mess
+* Presumably easier to integrate into your existing C++/C# msbuild mess
 * I can't figure out how to launch the graphics debugger with .vs/*
 * Proper build matricies